 Fresh, foraged mushrooms are seasonal, and when you bring home a bounty, you don't want them to go to waste.
 That is where drying comes in.
-Dried mushrooms are a wonderful ingredient to add to a variety of dishes, from pasta to risotto and soups to sauces.
+Dried mushrooms are a wonderful ingredient to add to a variety of dishes, including pasta, risotto, soups, and sauces.
 Oftentimes, however, they can be expensive or hard to find.
-Luckily, you can make them yourself in your own kitchen—perfect for when you have a plethora of wild mushrooms from the farmers market.
-All you need is a variety of mushroom and the oven (and a few baking sheets and jars) and you can preserve their flavor year-round.
+Luckily, you can make them yourself in your own kitchen—perfect for when you have wild mushrooms from the farmers market.

 Most mushrooms dry beautifully.
 They even gain flavor from the process of drying.
 Dried mushrooms can be stored for at least a year and when you rehydrate them months later, their texture is almost identical to fresh mushrooms.
 Although the best way to dry mushrooms is in a dehydrator, you can get very good results using your home oven in just a few simple steps.

 All you need is a variety of mushrooms, an oven, a few baking sheets and jars, and you can preserve their flavor year-round.

 Mushrooms are often accompanied by a bit of dirt, and with all those nooks and crannies, there are several places for that dirt to hide.
 You need to make sure to clean them well before drying.
 It's a myth that mushrooms soak up lots of water, so don't be afraid to wash them thoroughly.
 While holding them under running cool water, clean the mushrooms well by scrubbing gently with a vegetable or mushroom brush as necessary.
 If you prefer, you can slice them first and then wash them.